teifi river highlights

 Following a powerful river such as the Teifi from source to sea is a heartwarming and moving pilgrimage experience.

 “I have just completed the 76 mile walk along the River Teifi with Guided Pilgrimages.
 The organisation, accommodation and meal arrangements were all excellent as was the input from our guide about local sites and their history.
 Of course, the Teifi itself never disappoints; it just has everything.”
-(Colin, 2022)
+(Colin)

 Description

-The Teifi River Highlights is a shorter 5 day / 4 night option which includes the first and last walking days of the itinerary shown below.
-The middle section of the pilgrimage comprises of the best of the walking sections linked by road transfers so you still travel along the length of the Teifi River.
-Total walking for the Highlights itinerary is approx 56kms/35 miles.
+The Teifi River Highlights is a shorter 5 day / 4 night option which includes the first and last walking days of the full Teifi River Pilgrimage where we walk all the way (this takes usually 8 days / 7 nights).
+With the ‘Highlights’ itinerary, the middle section of the pilgrimage comprises of the best of the walking sections linked by road transfers so you still travel along the length of the Teifi River.
+Total walking for the Highlights itinerary is approx 52kms/33 miles.
+Details of the full route can be seen on the Teifi Valley Trail website.

 not displayed - as is open by default